buriihenry/chatbot/README.md

 I welcome contributions and feedback from the community.
 If you have suggestions, bug reports, or want to add new features, please create an issue or submit a pull request.

-* License:

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Enjoy your chatbot interactions!

+* Hit a
+$ add-stars -r
-* ### Hit a Star if you like this project
+if you like this project